codex-academy/Where-Can-I-JavaScript/command-line.md

 console.log("ohai, " + greet + "! :)");
 ```

 On the command line, we can enter `node index.js` to have Node run the file.
-The output would be:

 ```
 // the command line